sholokhovalexey/active-noise-control/README.md

 Compared to analog controllers, one problem of a digital controller is that an extra delay is introduced.
 Also, in the case of headphones, the distance between the reference microphone and the speaker does not exceed 1-1.5 cm.
 Both problems motivate the use of higher sampling frequency to reduce the latency, but it comes with the cost of increased computational burden, making the use of FIR-based controllers impractical.

-This problem could be alleviated with the use of [*warped FIR*](https://www2.spsc.tugraz.at/people/franklyn/ICASSP97/pdf/scan/ic972205.pdf) filters or cascades of [*biquad*](https://en.wikipedia.org/wiki/Digital_biquad_filter) filters (2nd order IIR), the latter of which is particularly advantageous for commercial products since the controller cost could be greatly lowered and the battery lifetime could also be lengthened.
+This problem could be alleviated with the use of [*warped FIR*](https://www2.spsc.tugraz.at/people/franklyn/ICASSP97/pdf/scan/ic972205.pdf) filters or cascades of [*biquad*](https://en.wikipedia.org/wiki/Digital_biquad_filter) filters (2nd order IIR), the latter of which is particularly advantageous for commercial products since the controller complexity could be greatly reduced and the battery lifetime could be increased.

 The primary advantage of an IIR-based controller is its reduced computational complexity.
 Each biquad filter only needs 5 multiplications and 4 additions per sample to calculate its output, and the total number of multiplications or additions is less than 100.
 This is several orders of magnitude less than for FIR-based controllers.